REFOUFI/riiid-/README.md

 this work is from our  first kaggle compettion , it's an lgbm model we  also develped, an other approach using tranformers in pytorch

-the fair challenge in RIIID COMPETION was to implent a good piplinde for the test data , wich require a lot of software engerring , with a hidden set of testing data
+the fair challenge in RIIID COMPETETION was to implent a good piplinde for the test data , wich require a lot of software engerring , with a hidden set of testing data

 during this competetion we  submitted more than 100 times , around half with lgbm models , and half with a pytorch transformers model